 Description: Proposed outpatient facility with medical offices, urgent care, first floor retail (relocated Boston Market) and 440 space parking garage.
-All of the parking is planned below grade for this facility.
 Bridges proposed from outpatient facility to inpatient expansion and Hillman Cancer Center.

 Zoning: No change of zoning Local Neighborhood Commercial and Urban Neighborhood Commercial is proposed for this development.